yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

     ![Screenshot of Azure Resource Group](../Media/hol-ex2-task1-step9-1.png "Azure Resource Group")

-10. Open the `configure-webapp.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add a custom lowercase three letter abbreviation for the `$studentprefix` variable on the first line.
+10. Open the `configure-webapp.ps1` PowerShell script in the `infrastructure` folder of your lab files GitHub repository and add a custom lowercase three-letter abbreviation for the `$studentprefix` variable on the first line.

     ```pswh
     $studentprefix = "hbs"                                  # <-- Modify this value